IrvingArmenta/crypto-react-spa/README.md

 - React: https://react.dev/
 - TypeScript: https://www.typescriptlang.org/
 - SWR: https://swr.vercel.app/
+  - Chose SWR for it's multiple features regarding the auto fetch of stale data and the updates it automatically handles
+  - I have used custom hooks before, named like `useFetch()` that handles loading states and such, but `swr` it's a much more robust solution.
+  - I have used it before and is a product from Vercel which is a company I follow and trust
 - wouter: https://github.com/molefrog/wouter
+  - Chose Wouter because of it's minimum size `1.5kb` , I am more experienced with `react-router 6` but I just needed a simple way to render the navigation
+  - it is true that this wasn't necessary as I could just found a more simplier method `(like using state in App.tsx)`, but wanted to implement Wouter for possible expansion of routes
 - ApexCharts: https://github.com/apexcharts
+  - First time using Apexcharts, the series data structure is well explained and seemed to fit my needs.
+  - Tried using `ant design` graphs, but the documents and the actual components do not match at all, therefore, it was really a time investment testing
+  - Looked into google charts (candlesticks) but they're not very good looking (they look stale) and it seems they're not built for responsive design
+  - I don't think there is any issue other than it still depends on Class Based Components.
 - pandaCSS: https://panda-css.com/
+  - A "modern" CSS-IN-JS solution, I have used `stitches` before and I like the "security" it provides with SSR styles, I enjoy working with typescript autocompletion and other many helping functions that control how styles are rendered, it also generate css in a modern way by using `@layer` as it's anchor point in the app
+  - I have more experience using `styled-components` but I'd like to distant myself from it, seems it lacks more modern features out of the box (ssr for example) also it seems the teams I have worked for do not understand or follow a weird way of using it, it has caused some bad impact on me.
+  - Have also used just simple `SCSS modules` and `CSS modules` with `PostCSS` and also the old school way of just using css files directly imported, I have experience also using `LESS`, and other pre-processors
+  - I feel interest in using `open-props` and modules in the future, but in an effective way.

 ### Backend (backend for the frontend)